-The 1970s were years of fashion extremes.
-Hot pants, tight shorts in eye catching colours and fabrics epitomized the limited impact of the women’s liberation movement on fashion.
+The 1970s were a decade of fashion extremes and this is what cemented it as one of the most stylish eras of all time.
+No single look encompassed the 70s, which was an eclectic mix of style influences that evolved quickly in the span of a decade such as hippie, disco and punk.
+Hot pants, tight shorts in eye catching colours and fabrics epitomised the limited impact of the women’s liberation movement on fashion.
 Flares on trousers grew wider and the floor length maxi and calf length midi arrived as alternatives to the mini skirt.
-Denim was the fabric of the decade, brushed, patched coloured and decorated.
+While there were a variety of different looks for the decade most of them incorporated eye-catching colours and patterns, and interesting textures such as satin, suede, and corduroy.
+Denim was the fabric of the decade, brushed, patched, coloured and decorated.

 Essential 70s pieces included bell-bottom and wide-leg trousers, platform shoes, knitted vests, long collared shirts, tight tees, turtleneck sweaters, and leisure suits amongst many others.
 Both men and women attended unisex hair salons to get shag haircuts, wore high waisted trousers and platform shoes.
 In fact this was the first time in history that women began to wear trousers more than dresses or skirts, especially in the workplace as many women wore trouser suits with silk bow blouses to the office.
 The general silhouette of the 70s was long and lean with lots of hair, a look for both sexes that gave the era an androgynous appeal.